mbernste/mbernste.github.io/_posts/transformers.md

 Though it feels like a much longer time, it was not that long ago that the task of translating between languages was a challenging open problem in computer science and machine learning.

-In this post, we will discuss the intuition behind this mechanism and how it enables powerfully scalable models.

 Inputs and outputs of the self-attention layer
 ----------------------------------------------